Ernest Giles: Family

 Ernest Giles was not related to the explorer Alfred Giles and his brother Christopher, though they knew each other professionally.

 Plant names

 The unrelated Christopher Giles (c.
 1841–1917) assisted Giles's 1872–73 and 1873–74 expeditions, collecting plants for von Mueller in the region of Charlotte Waters.
+Specimens collected by E. Giles are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.